farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 That doesn't mean that we want to discourage you from doing something different in your game.

-We mostly want to highlight why Charge is the way it is so that you take it in consideration when designing new modifications to the rules.
+We mostly want to highlight why Charge is the way it is so that you take it into consideration when designing new modifications to the rules.

 ### Introducing Deterioration